Lemon8322/github-lab-practice/README.md

-This is my first GitHub project.
+This is Student A's Project.